Building an Android Chat App: Kotlin vs Java

-Java is not limited to Android and also great for cross-platform development.
+Java is not limited to Android, but is also great for cross-platform development.
 All major operating systems including Windows, Mac OS, and Linux support JVM.
 Due to the JVM, Java code runs on any machine that doesn’t need any special software.

-Multithreading function allows writing programs that can perform many tasks at a time.
+Multi-threading function allows writing programs that can perform many tasks at one time.
 An introduction to the Java language of this design feature allows developers to create robust interactive applications.
 Threads share the same memory area so switching between them takes little time.
 This is especially useful for gaming and animation-heavy programs.

 Cons of Java

-Java requires far more code to be written than Kotlin.
-That results in a higher risk of errors.
+- Java requires far more code to be written than Kotlin.
+This not only takes more time, but also results in a higher risk of errors.

-To build a program’s graphical user interface (GUI), developers use different language-specific tools.
+- To build a program’s graphical user interface (GUI), developers use different language-specific tools.
 Thus, for Android apps, there’s an Android Studio that helps create apps that look and feel native.
 However, when it comes to desktop UI, Java is noticeably lagging behind.
-To find a tool that will be just fine to create GUI might take time and effort.
+Finding an efficient tool to create GUI might take time and effort.